robotframework/robotframework-RFCP-syllabus/basics.md

 **TODO** Learning objectives are separately done.

-1. (K?)
-Explain the basic structure of a Robot Framework test case.
+1. (**TODO** K?)
+Explain the basic structure of a Robot Framework test case/task.

-### Test case structure
+### Test case/task structure

-In Robot Framework, test cases are defined using a clear and readable syntax.
+In Robot Framework, test cases/tasks are defined using a clear and readable syntax.
-A test case typically consists of a test case name, optional documentation, and a sequence of keywords that describe the steps and actions to be performed in the test.
+A test case/task typically consists of a test case/task name, optional documentation and a sequence of keywords that describe the steps and actions to be performed.
 [[User Guide: Test case syntax][UG Test case syntax]]

-#### Keyword driven style
+#### Keyword driven testing style

-_Keyword-driven_ testing is a software testing approach in which test cases are designed and organized based on keywords or commands.
+_Keyword-driven_ testing (not applicable to RPA) is a software testing approach in which test cases are designed and organized based on keywords or commands.
-These keywords represent specific actions or operations that the testing team wants to perform on an application or system.
+These keywords represent specific actions or operations that the testing team wants to perform on a System Under Test (SUT).
 The keyword-driven style of testing is particularly useful in test automation but can also be applied in manual testing.
 [[User Guide: Keyword driven style][UG Keyword Driven Style]]

-#### Data-driven style
+#### Data-driven testing style

-_Data-driven_ testing is a software testing approach in which test cases are designed to be executed with multiple sets of input data.
+_Data-driven_ testing (not applicable to RPA) is a software testing approach in which test cases are designed to be executed with multiple sets of test data.
-Instead of creating individual test cases for each data set, a single test case is designed to be reusable, and the input data is provided separately.
+Instead of creating individual test cases for each data set, a single test case is designed to be reusable, and the test data is provided separately.
-This approach allows for thorough testing of various scenarios and combinations of data with minimal duplication of test case logic.
+This approach allows for thorough testing of various scenarios and combinations of test data with minimal duplication of test case logic.
 [[User Guide: Data driven style][UG Data-driven style]]

-#### Behavior driven style
+#### Behavior driven testing style

-_Behavior Driven Style_ Specification: BDD starts with describing the behavior or functionality that the software should exhibit.
+_Behavior Driven Development (BDD) style_ specification (not applicable to RPA) starts with describing the behavior or functionality that the software should exhibit.
-This is typically done in plain, natural language that is easily understandable by all stakeholders, including non-technical team members.
+This is typically performed in a plain, natural language that is easily understandable by all stakeholders, including non-technical team members.
-The behavior is often described in the form of scenarios or user stories.
+The behavior is often described in the form of scenarios or user stories and using the format Given...When...Then.
 [[User Guide: Behavior data driven style][UG BDD style]]

 ### Imports

-All test cases uses keywords or resources from some library or file.
+All test cases/tasks can use keywords or resources from some library or file.
 There are three types of imports: libraries, resources and variable files.

 Variable files are **Not** in the scope of this exam.